s2nmt/GIT_Series/README.md

-This is a project to learn Git.
+This branch is used to test the git cherry pick command.